Gregory Infante: Toronto Blue Jays

 Infante signed a minor league deal with the Toronto Blue Jays in December 2013.
 He spent time with the Double-A New Hampshire Fisher Cats, and Triple-A Buffalo Bisons in 2014.

 Infante signed another minor league deal with the Blue Jays on October 29, 2014, which included an invitation to spring training.

 Philadelphia Phillies

 On December 14, 2015, Infante signed a minor league contract with the Philadelphia Phillies with an invitation to spring training.
-He became a free agent after the 2016 season.
+He made 39 appearances split between the Double–A Reading Fightin Phils and Triple–A Lehigh Valley IronPigs, accumulating a 6–3 record and 5.11 ERA with 65 strikeouts across 61 2/3 innings of work.
+Infante elected free agency following the season on November 7, 2016.